 The effect of treatment with 40 mg dexmethylphenidate hydrochloride, the pharmacologically active d-enantiomer of Ritalin, on QT/QTc interval was evaluated in a study in 75 healthy volunteers.
 The maximum mean prolongation of QTcF intervals was <5 ms, and the upper limit of the 90% confidence interval was below 10 ms for all time matched comparisons versus placebo.
 This was below the threshold of clinical concern and no exposure response relationship was evident.

-Clinical studies: Ritalin has been used for over 50 years in the treatment of ADHD.
+Clinical Studies: Ritalin has been used for over 50 years in the treatment of ADHD.
 Its effectiveness in the treatment of ADHD is well established.
-In addition to improving core symptoms of ADHD, methylphenidate also improves behaviours associated with ADHD such as impaired academic performance and social function.
+In addition to improving core symptoms of ADHD, methylphenidate also improves behaviors associated with ADHD such as impaired academic performance and social function.

 Studies in the published literature have shown Ritalin to significantly improve daytime sleepiness and cataplexy.

 Pharmacokinetics: Absorption: Tablets: After oral administration the active substance (methylphenidate hydrochloride) is rapidly and almost completely absorbed.
-Owing to extensive first-pass metabolism, the absolute bioavailability was 22±8 % for the d-enantiomer and 5±3 % for the l-enantiomer.
-Ingestion with food has no relevant effect on absorption.
+Owing to extensive first-pass metabolism, the absolute bioavailability was 22±8% for the d-enantiomer and 5±3% for the l-enantiomer.
+Ingestion with food has no relevant effect on the rate of absorption.
 Peak plasma concentrations of about 40 nmol/L (11 ng/mL) are reached on average 1 to 2 hours after administration.
 Peak plasma concentrations vary markedly between patients.
 The area under the concentration-time curve (AUC), and the peak plasma concentration (Cmax) are proportional to the dose.

-Methylphenidate excretion into breast milk has been noted in two case reports, where the calculated relative infant dose was ≤0.2% of the weight adjusted maternal dose.
-Adverse events were not noted in either infant (6 months of age and 11 months of age).
+Methylphenidate excretion into breast milk has been noted in two case reports, where the calculated relative infant dose was ≤0.2% of the weight-adjusted maternal dose.
+Adverse events were not noted in either infants (6 and 11 months of age).

-Elimination: Methylphenidate is eliminated from the plasma with a mean half-life of 2 hours.
+Elimination: Methylphenidate is eliminated from the plasma with a mean elimination half-life of 2 hours.
 The systemic clearance is 0.40±0.12 L/h/kg for d-MPH and 0.73±0.28 L/h/kg for l-MPH.
-After oral administration, 78 to 97 % of the dose is excreted in the urine and 1 to 3 % in the faeces in the form of metabolites within 48 to 96 hours.
-Only small quantities (< 1 %) of unchanged methylphenidate appear in the urine.
-Most of the dose is excreted in the urine as alpha-phenyl-2-piperidine acetic acid (60 to 86 %).
+After oral administration, 78 to 97% of the dose is excreted in urine and 1 to 3% in feces in the form of metabolites within 48 to 96 hours.
+Only small quantities (<1%) of unchanged methylphenidate appear in the urine.
+Most of the dose is excreted in urine as alpha-phenyl-2-piperidine acetic acid (60 to 86%).